 But in the following issue, a criminal boss named Silversmith poisons the doctor in an effort to force him to reveal Batman's real name.
 Our hero gets him to a hospital in time to save his life, but:

 Chalk Dr. Thorne up as a particularly unfortunate member of Category 3.

 There are many more secret identity stories to come; this post will eventually be huge.

 Category 1 (Learned and retained the knowledge): Dick Grayson, Alfred, Superman, Mirror Man (from 1954-1963) Jimmy Olsen, Mrs Chilton, Ras Al Ghul, Ubu, Talia, the Shadow, Silver St. Cloud, Leslie Thompkins, Dr Douglas Dundee,

 Category 2 (Learned and were convinced otherwise): Scoop Scanlon, Vicki Vale (multiple times), J.J.
 Jason, Killer Moth, Mirror Man (1963-onwards), Aunt Harriet,

 Category 3 (Learned but had amnesia): Killer Moth, Gurney, Elongated Man, Dr. Bradford Thorne, Barney Barrows, Edmond Cathcart,

-Category 4 (Learned but died): Queenie, Mark Loring, Dana Drye, Joe Chill, Wolf Brando, Joe Danton, Tod Allen, Harvey Harris, Unknown Man (Batman 101), Silas Wayne, Alec Wyre, Lance Bruner.
+Category 4 (Learned but died): Queenie, Mark Loring, Dana Drye, Carlo, Joe Chill, Wolf Brando, Joe Danton, Tod Allen, Harvey Harris, Unknown Man (Batman 101), Silas Wayne, Alec Wyre, Lance Bruner.